pingo-io/pingo-py/docs/contributing.rst

 4. Commit and push your changes to your fork.
 5. Use the Github Web interface to submit a pull request.
 6. If approved, your changes will be merged.
 7. You are now a `contributor`_ to Pingo!
-Celebrate.
+Celebrate!!

-Clone the repository, create your examples in a board subdirectory, for example ``pingo\pcduino\examples\blink.py``.
+Clone the repository, create your examples in a board subdirectory, for example ``pingo/pcduino/examples/blink.py``.

 .. _Github: https://github.com
 .. _garoa/pingo repository: https://github.com/garoa/pingo